-Your ear will need to be closely monitored after the procedure to make sure it’s not exposed to bacteria or dirt that could cause infection.
+Your ear will need to be closely monitored after the procedure to ensure it’s not exposed to bacteria or dirt that could cause infection.
 Good hygiene is usually enough, but you’ll also want to:

 - Keep hair away from your earlobe

 - Wash the ear and keep it dry

 - Refrain from wearing earrings or touching the ear unnecessarily

 - Cover the area with a bandage or wound dressing